suntorytime/phase-2-part-B/part-3/README.md

 0. `$ bundle exec rake db:migrate RACK_ENV=test`

 ### Release 1: Associations
 We will be working with four models: `Auction`, `Bid`, `Item`, and `User`.
 Create the associations between the models based on the following descriptions.
-In addition, tests have been written for the associations of each model.
-The tests for associations have been placed in an example group named *model associations*.

-The models and method calls are listed alphabetically; you might need to write them in a different order.

 **Auction**
 - `auction.bidders` returns the users who have bid in the auction.